Menu

 maintenance sessions

-Qualified or experienced bike mechanic visits school to perform safety
+Qualified or experienced bike mechanic visits school to perform safety checks/minor repairs to pupil, staff or parents’ bikes.
+Photos; publicity material

 C2 Cycle parking installed Cyclepods, Minipods, Sheffield stands or bike shelters installed.